 Adventure is on the menu on this lush green Hawaiian island, but with a serious side of relaxation.
 There are waterfall hikes and coastal vistas to climb to on the Na Pali Coast, for example, and the run-of-the-mill but obviously spectacular water activities such as surfing, kayaking and sailing.
 There’s also the opportunity to helicopter over the island and land at the massive waterfall made famous in Jurassic Park.
 Plant yourselves at The St. Regis Princeville Resort and you won’t be sorry.

 Hayman Island, Australia

 One word: Nihi.
 There’s nowhere in this world quite like Nihi Sumba Island—it’s as close to nirvana as you can get on earth.
-The wild luxury-with-a-rustic-touch (and serious design inspo to boot) resort defines this indoor-outdoor Indonesian island, and has put it on the map as far as a honeymoon destination that invites newlyweds to laze about in their super private and expansive villas—all with a view of something spectacular—or engage in any of a number of activities including horseback riding through the waves at sunset, surfing the incomparable break Occy’s Left, and hiking to waterfalls or the dreamy outdoor spa for a full day of treatments.
+The wild luxury-with-a-rustic-touch (and serious design inspiration to boot) resort defines this indoor-outdoor Indonesian island and has put it on the map as far as a honeymoon destination that invites newlyweds to laze about in their super-private and expansive villas goes.
+Engage in any of a number of activities including horseback riding through the waves at sunset, surfing the incomparable break Occy’s Left, and hiking to waterfalls or the dreamy outdoor spa for a full day of treatments.